tienpham-dtp/Image_Blending/README.txt

 Blending an object into a background
+The result examples are:
+  a) 1_Blend.jpg where Minion is next to Benjamin Franklin in Penn
-The result example is 2_Blended.jpg where Patrick Star is 'photoshopped' into the snowy background or 1_Blended.jpg where Minion is next to Benjamin Franklin in Penn
+  b) 2_Blended.jpg where Patrick Star is 'photoshopped' into the snowy background